Treaty 7: Context

-A series of eleven treaties made between the Canadian government and Indigenous peoples from 1871 to 1921.
-The Indigenous groups in the west were involved in treaties 1-7 which took place between 1871 and 1877.
-The Treaties covered the area between the Lake of the Woods (northern Ontario, southern Manitoba) to the Rocky Mountains (northeastern British Columbia and interior Plains of Alberta) to the Beaufort Sea (north of Yukon and the Northwest Territories).

-The leaders of the plains were interested in signing the treaty because they had concerns about the course of their lives.
-People had become aware that their resources were rapidly depleting due to overhunting and commercialization of the usage of animals with the Hudson’s Bay Company.
-Diseases such as smallpox were taking the lives of both the old and the young, and it was becoming increasingly difficult to control the spread of diseases to which there was no native immunity.
-The plains people and their leaders were also concerned about their future and culture and what the influx of American settlers and traders would mean for their communities.
-They saw the number treaties as an association with the monarchy and as a way for them to gain the government's protection of their land and resources before American settlers came to take over their territories.
-They were able to trust that the Queen and her people would keep their word because the Canadian Mounties had done well in keeping American traders out of the North-West Territories.
+The leaders of the plains were interested in the treaty, due to their concerns about the direction in which the lives of their peoples were headed.
+They had become aware that their resources were rapidly depleting as a result of overhunting and the commercialization of the usage of animals through the Hudson's Bay Company.
+To make matters worse, diseases such as smallpox were killing both the old and the young, and it was becoming increasingly difficult to control the spread of diseases to which there was no native immunity.
+However, they were also concerned about their future and the future of their culture, and what the influx of American settlers and traders would mean for their communities.
+They saw the numbered treaties as a way to associate themselves with the monarchy and gain the government's protection of their land and resources before American settlers could come to take over their territories.
+They trusted that the Queen and her people would do this for them, as the North-West Mounted Police had done well in keeping American traders out of the North-West Territories.